 Unlike other forms of e-commerce businesses, it’s quick and simple to start dropshipping.
 This is in part because of the lack of resources needed: no storage space, products to stock, or even capital.
 Dropshippers only buy the stock once the customer has made the purchase, so you can start with as little as $20.

 Most dropshippers run their businesses from home.
 Until the business picks up, it’s easy to do alongside a full-time job.
 This is especially true in the era of Covid-19 when many of us are working from home.
+Here is a great resource for starting your ecomm business from home!

 Another great benefit of dropshipping is the ease with which you can scale the business.
 Dropshipping is far easier to scale than traditional e-commerce businesses, as the onus to keep up with sales falls to the supplier rather than the retailer.